stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Enter the password for the encrypted files when prompted.

-# Using Ansible to Manage Microsoft Windows Systems
+# Managing Microsoft Windows Systems

 Ansible 2.1 and above support managing Windows systems.
 This means that they may communicate with Windows nodes using the WinRM and PowerShell Remoting